-After covering the Top 5 Guitar Plugins You Need To Know, let’s face it: probably half of our sound comes from our amplifiers.
+After covering the Top 5 Guitar Plugins You Need To Know and 5 Best Multi Effects for Beginner Guitar Players and 5 Guitar Stomp Box Pedals Every Guitarist Needs let’s face it: probably half of our sound comes from our amplifiers.
 That makes them kind of important… and with so many little things to consider, from size and reliability to power output and built-in effects, you might appreciate some suggestions.
-So without further ado, here are my Top 10 recommendations for beginner Guitar Amps to get you started.
+So without further ado, here are my Top 10 recommendations (in no particular order) for beginner Guitar Amps to get you started.

 Particularly if you want to get into recording and production, this Blackstar model is ideal.
 With six distinct “voices” from Clean Warm to OD2, as well as 12 stereo effects, there is a huge range of tones and options to play with.
 Together with the patented ISF control it allows for a nuanced choice of timbres, allowing you to immerse into exactly the sound you are after in gloriously deep Super Wide Stereo.